 Agricultural and Forestry Experiment Station (AFES)

-AFES includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm, the Palmer Center for Sustainable Living, and the Delta Junction and the Point MacKenzie field research sites.
+AFES includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm and the Delta Junction field research site.
 The Georgeson Botanical Garden and the Reindeer Research Program herd are at the Fairbanks farm.

 Climate & Tree-Ring Laboratory (CTRL)